MehranTaheri/react-native-story-share/README.md

 # react-native-story-share

-Share your images to instagram and snapchat stories.
+Share your images to instagram stories.

 | OS | Type | Supported |
 |---|---|:---:|